 I don't really make pretty cupcakes, so I might as well dress them up a little bit with a decorative box.
 I love the little intricate designs on the sides of this box.
 It was cut out at 6.25", and it fits a regular size cupcake perfectly!
 It fits the width of the 12 x 12 sheet but it's too tall to put two boxes on one sheet.
 I also cut out the second layer but that isn't necessary.
 You could add the acetate sheets so that it's completely enclosed but you are still able to see what's inside.
 The possibilities are endless when it comes to this new Cricut cartridge.

 I used the Cricut Explore and the Explore Stylus scoring tool.
-This is the first project I had used the scoring tool with the machine, (I generally just score my own cards) because I have have been a bit disappointed with the previous Cricut scoring tool and hate having to remember not to unload my paper so that it would score in the exact correct spot.
-So I was very pleasantly surprised with how well the scoring tool worked, and the fact that I did it all in one paper load was awesome!
-So if you have the Explore and didn't purchase the scoring tool yet because you were hesitant like I was, I would defiantly recommend purchasing it I think you to will be pleased with your Cricut purchase.
+This is the first project I had used the scoring tool with the machine.
+I generally just score my own cards because I have been a bit disappointed with the previous Cricut scoring tool.
+Having to remember not to unload the paper was pivotal so that it will score in the correct spot.
+I was very pleasantly surprised by how well the scoring tool worked.
+The fact that I did it all in one paper load was awesome!
+So if you have the Explore and didn't purchase the scoring tool yet, I definitely recommend it.
+I think you will be pleased with your Cricut purchase.
 It doesn't matter if you need replacement Cricut blades or a new mat for the Explore, we have it all.